How stress and hormones influence different types of hair loss

 This page provides general orientation only.
 Stress and hormonal changes can influence hair loss in different ways, but they do not replace condition-specific evaluation.
 For detailed explanations, please refer to the dedicated pages linked above.

-Common questions about stress-, hormone- and hair-related hair loss
+Frequently asked questions about stress and hormonal hair loss

-How can I tell whether stress or hormones are the main factor?
+How can I tell whether stress or hormones are the main driver of hair thinning?